Selena: 1992–1993: Elopement, Entre a Mi Mundo, and Selena Live

-Selena's sister Suzette claimed to caught Selena and Pérez flirting with each other and immediately informed their father.
+Selena's sister Suzette claimed to have caught Selena and Pérez flirting with each other and immediately informed their father.
 Quintanilla Jr. took Pérez off the bus and told him his relationship with Selena was over.
 Selena and Pérez continued their relationship despite Quintanilla Jr's disapproval; Selena's mother Marcella approved of their relationship.
 Quintanilla Jr. saw Selena and Pérez romantically together on the bus after he informed them of his disapproval; he pulled over and an argument between him and Selena ensued.
 He called Pérez a "cancer in my family" and threatened to disband the group if they continued their relationship.

 Selena and Pérez relented; Quintanilla Jr. fired Pérez from the band and prevented Selena from leaving with him.
 After his dismissal, Pérez and Selena secretly continued their relationship.
 On the morning of April 2, 1992, Selena and Pérez decided to elope, believing Quintanilla Jr. would never approve of their relationship.
 Selena thought her father would have to accept them if they were married and would not have to hide their feelings for each other.
 Within hours of their marriage, the media announced the couple's elopement.

 Selena's family tried to find her; Quintanilla Jr. did not take the news well and alienated himself for some time.
 Selena and Pérez moved into an apartment in Corpus Christi.
 In interviews, Quintanilla Jr. expressed how he feared Pérez could be a machista (Spanish for a male chauvinist), who would force Selena to end her career and music goals, a move that prevented Quintanilla Jr. to accept Pérez as being suitable for Selena at the time.
 Quintanilla Jr. later approached Pérez, apologized, accepted the marriage, and took Pérez back into the band.

 A month after her elopement, Selena released her third studio album, Entre a Mi Mundo, in May 1992.
 The album was critically acclaimed as her "breakthrough album".
 The recording peaked at number one on the US Billboard Regional Mexican Albums chart for eight consecutive months; it was certified 10× platinum by the RIAA for sales of 600,000 album-equivalent units, while in Mexico, the album sold 385,000 units.
 Entre a Mi Mundo became the first Tejano album by a female artist to sell over 300,000 copies.